yecon-27/rain-of-coupon/README.md

 }

 ```
-Configurable prize distribution algorithm:
+- **Configurable prize distribution algorithm**:

-Use Redis for inventory deductions (to prevent concurrent over-issuance)
+1. Use Redis for inventory deductions (to prevent concurrent over-issuance)

-Prize probability is stored in a configurable field in the database
+2. Prize probability is stored in a configurable field in the database

 ### Phase 3: Integration & Deployment Preparation (In progress: 1 days)